ibm-mas/gitops-demo/README.md

 export AWS_REGION="us-east-1"
 export ROSA_TOKEN=xxx

+# ── Secrets Backend ─────────────────────────────────────────────────────────────
+# The ArgoCD Vault Plugin (AVP) supports two backends for storing secrets.
+# Choose ONE of the options below.

+# Option 1: AWS Secrets Manager (default)
-# These will be used to configure the AVP plugin in ArgoCD so it is capable of retrieving secrets from AWS Secrets Manager
+# These will be used to configure the AVP plugin in ArgoCD so it is capable of
-# They will also be used to configure various secrets automatically by some of the CLI functions we are about to call
+# retrieving secrets from AWS Secrets Manager.
+They will also be used to configure
+# various secrets automatically by some of the CLI functions we are about to call.
-# These can be the same as the AWS details above
+# These can be the same as the AWS details above.
 export SM_AWS_REGION="${AWS_REGION}"
 export SM_AWS_SECRET_ACCESS_KEY="${AWS_SECRET_ACCESS_KEY}"
 export SM_AWS_ACCESS_KEY_ID="${AWS_ACCESS_KEY_ID}"

 # This will be substituted into generated configuration .yaml files to reference secrets
-# and allow them to be resolved by the AVP plugin when rendering Helm Charts
+# and allow them to be resolved by the AVP plugin when rendering Helm Charts.
 SM_AWS_ACCOUNT_ID="xxxxx"
 export SECRETS_PATH="arn:aws:secretsmanager:${SM_AWS_REGION}:${SM_AWS_ACCOUNT_ID}:secret"

+# Option 2: Kubernetes Secrets
+# An alternative backend that stores secrets as native Kubernetes Secrets rather than
+# in AWS Secrets Manager.
+When using this option you do not need SM_AWS_* variables.
+# Set the following before running any `mas gitops-*` commands — if omitted, the CLI
+# defaults to the AWS backend:
+#   export SM_BACKEND="kubernetessecrets"
+#   export SECRETS_PATH="secrets"              # any existing namespace of your choice; "secrets" is just an example
+#   export AVP_TYPE="kubernetessecret"         # tells the AVP plugin which backend to use
+# ────────────────────────────────────────────────────────────────────────────────

 ```